 About the WIND Umpire Certification

 The WIND Umpire Certification prepares insurance professionals to act as an umpire when appointed by the appraisers in the appraisal process.
 The panel will discuss all aspects of being an umpire from the time of the interview by the appraisers through signing an award.
 There will be special emphasis on how to conduct an appraisal focusing on ethics, procedural, and legal issues.
-Note: To be designated as a WIND Certified Appraiser and/or WIND Certified Umpire, a separate application is required and will be provided following the seminar.
+Note: To be designated as a WIND Certified Appraiser and/or WIND Certified Umpire, a separate application and fee is required and will be provided following the seminar.